 When we look at the colour palettes fanned out for any Season, our eye tends to be drawn to the colours.
 If you planted an acre garden and it contained a single bloom, your eye would be drawn to that spot of colour.
-We have to make a conscious effort to notice all the other colours, meaning the neutrals.
+A conscious effort may be needed to notice all the other colours, meaning the neutrals.

 Monochromatic (all one colour) and analogous (neighbour colours on the colour wheel) colour schemes look organized and work very well on Summers and their blends, though Spring will use more colour difference and brightness in their prints and combinations.
-Pair a blue-grey with a blue, or a lilac-grey with a colour from the pink-violet family.
+Pair a blue-gray with a blue, or a lilac-gray with a colour from the pink-violet family.
 This quiets the colour but introduces the friendliness, creativity, and confidence that colour does, and is very appropriate at work.